10 Best Herbal Essential Oils For Excessive Sweating

 Melaleuca alternifolia, commonly known as tea tree oil, is a popular essential oil derived from the leaves of the Melaleuca alternifolia plant, native to Australia.

-However, it is important to consult a healthcare professional before using cinnamon essential oils, especially for individuals with sensitive skin or underlying health conditions.
+However, it is important to dilute the essential oil properly before use and consult a healthcare professional, especially for individuals with sensitive skin or underlying medical conditions.